jundalisay/spblist/content/en/research/mohammad/quran/sura-007d.md

 These are like cattle.
 In fact, they are further astray.
 These are the heedless.

-180. To Allah belong the Most Beautiful Names, so call Him by them, and disregard those who blaspheme His names.
+180. To Enki belong the Most Beautiful Names, so call Him by them, and disregard those who blaspheme His names.
 They will be repaid for what they used to do.

 181. Among those We created is a community—they guide by truth, and do justice thereby.